Garden Planning and Organizing With The FREE Garden Notebook!

 This section includes things you’ll want to refer to often (versus looking up online) like:

-This little garden success plan binder is my super-basic tool for organizing garden paperwork that are the most necessary to gardening.
+This garden success plan notebook is my best tool for organizing garden paperwork to keep all the information that’s most necessary to gardening.

 Be sure to grab the free downloadable notebook to make organizing garden papers even easier!
-The 10-page notebook file is free with a subscription to the weekly AOC newsletter and access to a growing library of printables, eBooks, and checklists.
-Once the file is downloaded to your computer, it’s simply a matter of printing all the pages you'll need.
-Fill out the form below and you'll be on your way!
+Fill out the form below, check your email and once the file is downloaded to your computer, it’s simply a matter of printing all the pages you’ll need!

 How do you keep track of your garden?
 What do you think is important to keep from year to year?